- Name: Dracula

 There are 8 points of articulation on this one (head, waist, shoulders, elbows, wrists), but none beneath the waist.
 It is permanently fixed with one leg stepping up onto the stone base.
 This makes for a great image, but naturally limits poseability.

-The bases is modeled after the stone floor of Castle Dracula and features the usual engraved nameplate, but also a clear pole on top of which is attached a flying bat.
+The bases are modeled after the stone floor of Castle Dracula and features the usual engraved nameplate, but also a clear pole on top of which is attached a flying bat.
 Dracula wears a cloth cape which is attached via a small string that must be tied off around his neck, and also carries a candlestick.

 This toy was released in the fifth series of 8" Universal Monsters and was not released in any other variations.